simbli/seacharts/README.md

 loaded sea charts features.
 Zoom and pan the environment view using the mouse scroll button, and holding and dragging the plot with left click, respectively.

-Fullscreen mode may be toggled using the `f` key, and dark mode may be toggled using the `d` key.
-An optional colorbar showing the various depth legends may be toggled using the `c` key.
+Dark mode may be toggled using the `d` key, and an optional colorbar showing the various depth legends may be toggled using the `c` key.
 Images of the currently shown display may be saved in various resolutions by pressing Control + `s`, Shift + `s` or `s`.

 ## License